Graphical Analysis In Exercises 19–22, use the box-and-whisker pl... | Channels for Pearson+

 1

-Examine the box-and-whisker plot.
-Identify the positions of the minimum, first quartile (Q1), median, third quartile (Q3), and maximum values on the number line.
+Examine the box-and-whisker plot carefully.
+Note the positions of the minimum, maximum, median, and quartiles (Q1 and Q3).
+These elements help determine the shape of the distribution.

-Observe the length of the whiskers on both sides of the box.
-The left whisker (from the minimum to Q1) is shorter than the right whisker (from Q3 to the maximum).
-This indicates that the data is not symmetric.
+Check the length of the whiskers on both sides of the box.
+If the whiskers are approximately equal in length, the distribution is likely symmetric.
+If one whisker is longer, the distribution may be skewed.

-Compare the position of the median within the box.
-The median is closer to Q1 than Q3, which further suggests that the distribution is not symmetric.
+Observe the position of the median within the box.
+If the median is roughly centered between Q1 and Q3, the distribution is symmetric.
+If the median is closer to Q1 or Q3, the distribution may be skewed.

-Determine the skewness of the distribution.
-Since the right whisker is longer and the median is closer to Q1, the distribution is skewed right.
+Compare the spacing between Q1, Q3, and the whiskers.
+Unequal spacing can indicate skewness.
+For example, if the spacing is larger on the left side, the distribution is skewed left; if larger on the right side, it is skewed right.

-Justify the conclusion: A right-skewed distribution typically has a longer tail on the right side, and the median is closer to the lower quartile.
-This matches the characteristics observed in the box-and-whisker plot.
+Based on the observations above, determine whether the distribution is symmetric, skewed left, skewed right, or none of these.
+Justify your conclusion using the visual characteristics of the box-and-whisker plot.

 Verified video answer for a similar problem: